How to stop repossession of your house

 Can you stop repossession after a court decision?

 It may still be possible to stop repossession, even after a court judgement has been made.
-It is never too late to negotiate with your lender and agree a strategy to clear the outstanding debt and continue to meet your mortgage repayment obligations.
+It is never too late to negotiate with your lender and agree a strategy to clear the outstanding debt whilst you continue to meet your mortgage repayment obligations.
 If you feel you are unable to clear the debt, or do not feel confident that you will be able to meet the ongoing repayment obligations due to a change in circumstances, it may be possible to ask for more time so you can sell your property yourself to clear the debt.

 There are several benefits to securing a sale yourself if you’re facing eviction.
 A study by the Joseph Rowntree Foundation found that home repossession has a number of long-lasting negative consequences.
 Those who have been through a property repossession will have difficulty securing future lending and also report experiencing a number of emotional and mental health challenges.
 Being able to take control of the situation and sell the property yourself will eliminate most, if not all, of the negative impact.